thermotools/KineticGas/README.md

 # Installing KineticGas

+KineticGas is available on PyPi as the [`pykingas`](https://pypi.org/project/pykingas/) package, compiled for MacOS running on Apple Silicon, for python versions 3.8-3.11.

-An up-to-date release of the KineticGas package is coming to PyPi as [pykingas](https://pypi.org/project/pykingas/#files), at the moment KineticGas must be built from source.
+For other operating systems, KineticGas must currently be built from source.

 ## Building from source